PG Diploma in VLSI Design & ASIC Verification

 CPLD, FPGA, FPGA Working, Design Flow, Tool Understanding working Designing basic FPGS example (Adders, Subtractors, Counter)

-Realization of Shift Registersv Realization of FSM: Mealy machine, Moore machine, Designing with VIO and ILA Demonstration of a Project on FPGA
+Realization of Shift Registers Realization of FSM: Mealy machine, Moore machine, Designing with VIO and ILA Demonstration of a Project on FPGA

 Experiential Project based learning